orcaman/improving_whisper_transcriptions_with_gpt4o/README.md

 **YouTube transcriber**: "the distel group and they uh uh had buah haban deanston and toomore in their group"
 **OpenAI Whisper**: "the Distel Group and they had Bunnehaben, Diensten and Tobermory in their group"

 So, while it looks like YouTube could generate some improvements by using a model similar to Whisper (perhaps it's some conscious decision on their end to use a smaller and weaker model due to their scale), there is still much room for improvement on top of Whisper's result as well.

+Unfortunately, the transcription cannot be handed over as-is to something like GPT as it would change the original text such that it does not match the video anymore (using prompt engineering, I could not get the model to avoid changing some pieces of text from the original).

-Using AI, we can easily solve this issue almost entirely, by implementing the following pattern to provide context to the transcriber:
+However, we can easily solve this issue almost entirely, by implementing the following pattern to provide context to the transcriber:

 ![Process Diagram](media/image3.png)